 As of December 31, 2011, Genworth also held assets of \$437 million in respect of the tax elections, comprised of a \$107 million deferred tax asset and a \$330 million receivable from our subsidiaries pursuant to the tax allocation agreements.
 The remaining \$358 million of net deferred tax asset as of December 31, 2011 was primarily comprised of share-based compensation, net operating loss ("NOL") carryforwards, unrealized gains on derivatives and a state deferred tax asset.
 The state deferred tax asset was offset by a valuation allowance.
-As of December 31, 2010, Genworth held assets of \$441 million in respect of the tax elections, comprised of a \$107 million deferred tax asset and a \$334 million receivable from our subsidiaries pursuant to the tax allocation agreements.
-The remaining \$236 million of net deferred tax asset as of December 31, 2010 was primarily comprised of share-based compensation, NOL carryforwards, unrealized gains on derivatives and a state deferred tax asset.
+As of December 31, 2010, Genworth held assets of \$441 million in respect of the tax elections, comprised of a \$107 million deferred tax asset as of December 31, 2010 was primarily comprised of share-based compensation, NOL carryforwards, unrealized gains on derivatives and a state deferred tax asset.
+The state deferred tax asset as of December 31, 2010 was primarily comprised of share-based compensation, NOL carryforwards, unrealized gains on derivatives and a state deferred tax asset.
 The state deferred tax asset was offset by a valuation allowance.
 These amounts are undiscounted pursuant to the applicable rules governing deferred taxes and intercompany liabilities.